Key Takeaways

 School-based excessive force cases have unique evidence preservation needs:

 Surveillance footage.
 Most schools have security cameras in hallways, common areas, and cafeterias.
-This footage is typically stored on a rolling basis and may be overwritten within 30 to 90 days.
+This footage is typically stored on a rolling basis and may be overwritten on a short schedule.
 Your attorney should immediately send a preservation letter to the school district demanding retention of all footage from the date of the incident.

 Incident reports.
-Schools and SROs are generally required to file incident reports when force is used.
+Schools and school resource officers are generally required to file incident reports when force is used.
 Obtain these reports through an open records request or through your attorney as quickly as possible, before accounts are refined or supplemented.

-IEP and 504 records.
-If your child has a disability, their IEP, 504 plan, and behavioral intervention plan are critical evidence.
+Individualized education program and Section 504 records.
+If your child has a disability, their individualized education program, Section 504 plan, and behavioral intervention plan are critical evidence.
 They establish what the school knew about the child's disability and what interventions should have been used instead of physical force.

 Medical records.
 Document any physical injuries — bruises, scrapes, wrist injuries from handcuffs — with photographs and medical evaluations immediately.
 Also seek psychological evaluation if the child shows signs of anxiety, fear of school, nightmares, or other trauma responses.